San Diego AOT

-- On-call staff availability 24 hours a day, 7 days a week
+- On-call staff are available 24 hours a day, 7 days a week

-The IHOT team’s clinician will assess and determine if the participant is a candidate for AOT.
+The IHOT program's clinician will assess and determine if the participant is a candidate for AOT.

 Only individuals who meet the nine criteria as established under Laura’s Law are eligible for referral to AOT: